maximiliangilles/MetaGraspNet-Vacuum-End-Effector/README.md

 # MetaGraspNet Vacuum-End-Effector

 ## Overview
-his project is a simple guide on how to build and put together a low-cost vacuum end-effector, perfect for research use.
+This project is a simple guide on how to build and put together a low-cost vacuum end-effector, perfect for research use.
 We hope this guide helps fellow researchers and anyone interested in vacuum-based robotic grasping.

 <p align="center">
 <img src="media/IMG_7238_cutout_whitebg_all.png" width="70%">